w3c/wcag3/guidelines/groups/layout/structure/heading-structure-available.md

 <i>Headings set at right level</i>

 <b>Procedure</b>
-1. Review the hierarchy of headings.
+For the hierarchy of headings:
-2. Headings for sibling content blocks have the same heading level.
+1. Check that hadings for sibling content blocks have the same heading level.
-3. Headings for immediate child content blocks should be at most one level higher than parent content blocks.
+2. Check that headings for immediate child content blocks should be at most one level higher than parent content blocks.

 <b>Expected results</b>
-* #2 and #3 are true
+* #1 and #2 are true

 <i>HTML Heading levels not skipped</i>